 The area may be tender for a few days afterward.

 Taking proper care of your wound will help your skin look its best.
-Your doctor will talk with you about your options:
+Your provider will talk with you about your options:

-- Your doctor may let a small wound heal itself.
-Most small wounds heal well on their own.
+- Allowing a small wound heal itself, since most small wounds heal well on their own.

-- Skin grafts: The doctor covers the wound using skin from another part of your body.
+- Skin grafting during which the wound is covered using skin from another part of your body.

-- Skin flaps: The doctor covers the wound with the skin next to your wound.
-The skin near your wound matches in color and texture.
+- Applying a skin flap to cover the wound with skin next to the wound (the skin near the wound matches in color and texture).

 Having lesions removed works well for many people.
-Some skin lesions, especially warts, may need to be treated more than once.
+Some skin lesions, such as warts, may need to be treated more than once.